Cooking Dinner on a Busy Schedule

 13. Eat together as a family at least three times a week.
 According to a national survey of more than 15,000 children ages 9 to 14, children who ate dinner at the table with other family members consumed more fruits and vegetables, fiber, calcium, and numerous other important nutrients than children who rarely or never ate dinner as a family.
 Those who ate with their families also consumed less saturated fat and fewer soft drinks.
 Hold a family meeting and pick nights and times that work for everyone.
 Make eating together at the table nonnegotiable.
-Learn more about the new family dinner.

 14. Keep your grocery list and recipe list on the computer.
 That way, you can just rotate your weekly menus (along with the grocery list) every month or every two months.
 Thus, once you have, say, eight weeks of menus, you’re set for the rest of the year!